 • Warrior Care: The mission of the Office of Warrior Care Policy (WCP) is to proactively support wounded, ill and injured Service members in their recovery and reintegration or transition to civilian life.
 To achieve this, WCP focuses on its vision to ensure the nation's wounded, ill and injured Service members, their families, and caregivers are not forgotten.

-• Virginia Career Works: Eligible veterans and their spouses will receive priority for the Workforce Innovation and Opportunity Act (WIOA) Services.
-Follow the steps on the WIOA Program page and notify the screener you are a veteran or eligible spouse to expedite services.
+• Virginia Career Works: Eligible veterans and their spouses will receive priority for Workforce Innovation and Opportunity Act (WIOA) Services.
+To expedite services, follow the steps on the WIOA Program page and notify the screener that you are a veteran or eligible spouse.

 • Military and Veteran Legal Resource Guide (PDF)